Crisol-de-Cuerda-tradicional/crisolWebsite/README.md

       └── _app.tsx      -> Global layout of the application
       └── index.tsx     -> Home page
       └── ....
-    └── 📁styles        -> Global styles of the app.
+    └── 📁static        -> Static files that are versioned └── 📁seo         -> SEO files like robots.txt that are copied to public at build time └── 📁styles        -> Global styles of the app.
 Most pages contain their own stiles.
         |                  The Globals.css file contains a css reset definition.
         └── globals.css